 Kohlhepp has been recognized for his clinical, academic and volunteer achievements.
 He was the recipient of the President’s Award from CONNAPA in 1985.
 In the same year, he was the recipient of the Outstanding Service Award from the AAPA House of Delegates.
 In 1992 he received the Quinnipiac College Faculty Fund for Excellence Award.
 Kohlhepp was elected to the Delta Mu Delta Honor Society for Business Administration in 1995.
 CONNAPA recognized him again with their 1997 Leadership Award.
 The School of Health Related Professions at the University of Medicine and Dentistry of New Jersey acknowledged his achievements with the 1999 Distinguished Alumnus Award.
 CONNAPA recognized Kohlhepp’s many contributions with the 2005 Founder’s Award.
 He was named the 2006 PA of the Year by the AAPA Occupational Medicine Caucus.
 Kohlhepp became a Distinguished Fellow Member of the AAPA in 2008.
 In 2009 he received an Honorary Doctor of Humane Letters Degree from the AT Still University in Mesa, Arizona.
 He received the 2010 James Marshall Award for Outstanding Service from Quinnipiac University.
 The Student Academy of the AAPA awarded him the Student Academy President’s Award in 2010.
 For the fourth time CONNAPA recognized Kohlhepp with the 2011 President’s Award.
 He was inducted into Alpha Eta Honor Society for Allied Health Professionals in 2013.

 Acknowledgments: This Biographical Sketch was prepared by J. Jeffrey Heinrich, PA-C, EdD and edited by William C. Kohlhepp, DHsc, PA-C and submitted to the Society on July 6, 2015.
+The biography was updated in January 2019.
 The portrait photograph is courtesy of Dr. Kohlhepp and the banner and second photographs are from the AAPA photographic collection, PA History Society, Johns Creek, GA.